Teufelchen1/rv/README.md

   <img alt="The TRIOPS logo.
 Showing a hand-drawn triops, brown colored with black lining (or white lining in dark mode)." src=".github/triops_logo_light.svg" width="50%" align="right">
 </picture>

+Triops is a genus of small c**rust**aceans.
+They have three eyes 👀, live up to 90 days and their eggs can stay dormant for years.

 ### Features